thelfenbaum/RoutineOptimizer-SpringBoot/designDocumentPhase2.md

 -   Exception INVALID_TIME_FORMAT.
 We decided to include this exception in order to help the user realize when they have entered a time in a format that is unrecognized by the program, this exception tells the user that the format of the time must be changed.

+**Alerts**
+-   username not in database: if the user tries to sign in with a username not found in the database, site alerts the user that they have entred the wrong username and need to try again
+-   password incorrect: the password inputted by the user does not match the password associated with the username
+-   username already in use: if the user attempts to sign up using a username that is already committed to the database, the website will tell them to choose a different username

 **Improving Scheduling Algorithm**